Why did you decide to pursue a graduate degree?

 What is it specifically, that your program offers, that attracted you?

-In SPPH I have learned that asking the right question is a key and fundamental part of any research project.
+In SPPH and BCCSU I have learned that asking the right question is the most important part of any research project.

 What was the best surprise about UBC or life in Vancouver?